brooocifer/airwolf3d-axiom/linaro/README.md

 Next, the version of Astrobox that is installed is v0.9(2) - performed a check for an update, laterst version is 0.21(3).
 Do I dare update?
 Yes, I do.

 FAILED!

+Apparently the NTP time issue is easily fixed with:

+sudo timedatectl set-ntp True

+Then "timedatectl status" should show the current, correct time